 Mr. Del Rio is employed as our President and Chief Executive Officer pursuant to an employment agreement with us that was amended and restated on October 1, 2020.
 Mr. Del Rio's amended and restated employment agreement extended the term of his employment by three additional years, until December 31, 2023.
 Mr. Del Rio's amended employment agreement provides for a minimum annual base salary of \$1,800,000, subject to periodic review.
 Mr. Del Rio's target annual cash performance incentive is 200% of his base salary, which beginning in 2022 will be subject to a maximum limit of 400% of his base annual salary.
 Mr. Del Rio is entitled to a \$2,000 monthly car allowance and certain maintenance and fuel expenses and certain other personal benefits each year.
-The amended and restated employment agreement also provides for participation in employee benefit plans and perquisite programs generally available to our executive officers, including an executive medical plan.
+The amended and restated employment agreement also provides for participation in employee benefit plans and perquisite programs generally available to our executive officers, including an executive medical target number of RSUs being determined by multiplying the number of RSUs by the closing price of an ordinary share of our Company on the applicable date of award.
+At least 60% of each such award is contractually required to be subject to performance-based vesting requirements that will be determined by our Compensation Committee.